blazium-engine/blazium-docs/about/introduction.rst

   or developing C++ modules.
 - **Community** is dedicated to the life of Blazium's community and contains a list of recommended third-party tutorials and materials outside of this documentation.
   It also provides details on the Asset Library.
-It also used to list Blazium communities, which are now listed on the `Blazium Website <https://chat.blazium.app/>`_.
 - Finally, the **Class reference** documents the full Blazium API, also available directly within the engine's script editor.
   You can find information on all classes, functions, signals and so on here.